foxval/esp-idf/docs/en/api-reference/protocols/modbus.rst

 The slave stack requires the user defined structures which represent Modbus parameters accessed by stack.
 These structures should be prepared by user and be assigned to the modbus_controller interface using :cpp:func:`mbcontroller_set_descriptor()` API call before start of communication.
 The interface API functions below are used for Modbus slave application:

-.. doxygenfunction:: mbcontroller_set_descriptor

-The function initializes Modbus communication descriptors for each type of Modbus register area (Holding Registers, Input Registers, Coils (single bit output), Discrete Inputs).
+    * :cpp:func:`mbcontroller_set_descriptor`: The function initializes Modbus communication descriptors for each type of Modbus register area (Holding Registers, Input Registers, Coils (single bit output), Discrete Inputs).
 Once areas are initialized and the :cpp:func:`mbcontroller_start()` API is called the Modbus stack can access the data in user data structures by request from master.
 See the :cpp:type:`mb_register_area_descriptor_t` and example for more information.

-.. doxygenfunction:: mbcontroller_check_event

-The blocking call to function waits for event specified in the input parameter as event mask.
+    * :cpp:func:`mbcontroller_check_event`: The blocking call to function waits for event specified in the input parameter as event mask.
 Once master access the parameter and event mask matches the parameter the application task will be unblocked and function will return ESP_OK.
 See the :cpp:type:`mb_event_group_t` for more information about Modbus event masks.

-.. doxygenfunction:: mbcontroller_get_param_info

-The function gets information about accessed parameters from modbus controller event queue.
+    * :cpp:func:`mbcontroller_get_param_info`: The function gets information about accessed parameters from modbus controller event queue.
 The KConfig 'CONFIG_MB_CONTROLLER_NOTIFY_QUEUE_SIZE' key can be used to configure the notification queue size.
 The timeout parameter allows to specify timeout for waiting notification.
 The :cpp:type:`mb_param_info_t` structure contain information about accessed parameter.

 Modbus serial master interface API overview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^